adap/flower/baselines/flwr_baselines/publications/fedprox_mnist/README.md

 **Datasets:** MNIST from PyTorch's Torchvision

 **Hardware Setup:** These experiments were run on a desktop machine with 24 CPU threads.
-Any machine with 4 CPU cores of more would be able to run it in a reasonable amount of time.
+Any machine with 4 CPU cores or more would be able to run it in a reasonable amount of time.

 **Contributors:** Charles Beauville and Javier Fernandez-Marques